Yo-Yo Dieting May Pose Serious Risks For Heart Patients

 Why would this sort of "weight cycling" increase the risk of a heart attack or stroke?
 Researchers say they don't know for sure, but they have some ideas.

-Gulati suggests it may be that levels of the stress hormone, cortisol increase.
-That can affect blood pressure, diabetes and cholesterol levels — all of which are all well known risk factors for heart disease and stroke.
+Gulati suggests it may be that levels of the stress hormone cortisol increase.
+That can affect blood pressure, diabetes and cholesterol levels — all of which are all well-known risk factors for heart disease and stroke.

 The study authors note that their finding is only an association and does not prove there's a cause-and-effect relationship between weight cycling and heart problems.
-Also, they say, because it was a retrospective study, it was not possible to determine if people lost weight on purpose or not, or whether they lost weight because of other illnesses.
+Also, they say, because it was a retrospective study, it was not possible to determine whether people lost weight on purpose, or whether they lost weight because of other illnesses.